ericbolikowski/essentialism-ass1-user-api-code-first-approach/0_From_Code_First_To_First_Principles/1_code_first/assignment/README.md

 This project implements the following use cases:

+- Create a user
+- Get a user
+- Edit a user

 ## Artefact Responsibilities

-In this project, we implement Domain-Driven Design (DDD) concepts as specific code artefacts, with each file named after its corresponding artefact and holding a distinct responsibility.
+In this project, we implement certain Domain-Driven Design (DDD) concepts as specific code artefacts, with each file named after its corresponding artefact and holding a distinct responsibility.
 The following artefacts and their responsibilities are used:

 - **Repository**: persist and retrieve entity objects to/from a data store (e.g. database), via an ORM if necessary
 - **Entity**: represent a domain object with a unique identity